-Strategic priorities at the Office of Energy Efficiency and Renewable Energy (EERE) infuse EERE's research, development, deployment, and diffusion (RDD&D) activities with environmental and economic justice, equity, and a place-based focus by investing in programs, connecting people, assessing opportunities, and improving accountability to accelerate the clean energy transition.
+Strategic priorities at the Office of Energy Efficiency and Renewable Energy (EERE) infuse EERE's research, development, demonstration, and deployment (RDD&D) activities with environmental and economic justice, equity, and a place-based focus by investing in programs, connecting people, assessing opportunities, and improving accountability to accelerate the clean energy transition.

 The Integrated Strategies office oversees activities related to these strategic priorities: